Where Should My Thermostat's Location Be?

-Because your thermostat sets your home's temperature based on its reading of the air temperature directly around it, it's important that the air around it is similar to the air in the rest of your home.
-If your thermostat's in a location where the air is colder or warmer than the rest of your home, such as by a window, a vent, a ceiling fan, or in direct sunlight, it'll be tricked and set the temperature incorrectly.
+Your thermostat sets your home’s temperature based on its reading of the air directly around it.
+If you place your thermostat near where the air is colder or warmer than the rest of your home, such as by a window, vent, ceiling fan, or in direct sunlight, it may be tricked into setting a false temperature.

-How to check if your thermostat is in the right location
+How to check if your thermostat location is ideal

 Look around the area your thermostat is in to see if there's anything that could be causing an inaccurate temperature reading.
 Direct sunlight, nearby vents, drafty windows, or fans can make the thermostat think that your house is warmer or colder than it actually is.

 Likewise, being too far removed from the normal circulation of air in the home can also cause a bad reading.
 Make sure your thermostat isn't in a corner or blocked by anything.

 If your thermostat is near a window, try blocking the sunlight with blinds or even a sheet to see if that changes how your thermostat controls the temperature throughout the day.
 You can also keep a log of days that your HVAC system was cooling or heating too much and comparing the log to the weather on those days.
 If your house gets too cold on sunny days, that's a sign that your thermostat is in a bad location.